joseportillo7/API-SERVER/README.md

 # ABOUT PROJECT
-This project helps to create a structure of NodeJs server quickly and easily.
+This project helps to create a CRUD for users using MongoDB, you can see the following methods:

+1. List all users using a http get method
+2. Show a specific user using a http get method
+3. Create a user using a http post method
+4. Update a user using a http put method
+5. Delete a specific user using a http delete method

 ***